Serg-Norseman/GEDKeeper/README.md

 ### Support

-The project is completely free--no restrictions are imposed on its use.
+The project is completely free - no restrictions are imposed on its use.
 I just like to do useful things.
-If you have a desire to help, tell friends about the project or [donate](https://sourceforge.net/p/gedkeeper/donate/).
+If you have a desire to help, tell friends about the project.
 Thanks!

 ### Contributing